dhanesh-kh/hexo/source/kernel-thread/index.md

 ---
-title: kernel_thread
+title: What is a Kernel?
 date: 2024-10-09 23:04:30
 ---
-# What is a Kernel?

 - The kernel is the core part of the operating system that controls the computer's hardware.